bootlin/snagboot/docs/fw_binaries.md

 [example](../src/snagrecover/templates/imx28-evk.yaml)

 **u-boot-sdps:** Contains at least U-Boot and other SoC-specific components.
 For i.MX28, this can be generated with the u-boot.sb target in U-Boot.
+SPL should support SDP.

 configuration:
  * path